Tyler, the Creator: 2017–2018: Flower Boy, television, and WANG$AP

-2019–present: Igor and Call Me If You Get Lost
+2019–2023: Igor and Call Me If You Get Lost

-On May 6, 2019, Okonma released two short video clips on his online profiles which featured new music.
+On May 6, 2019, Tyler released two short video clips on his online profiles which featured new music.
 The videos showed him dancing erratically while wearing a long blonde wig, multicolored suit, black sunglasses, and a grill; he donned the same style for pictures on his social media and the music videos for the album's singles.
-He soon announced his fifth studio album, Igor, which was released on May 17.
+He soon announced his sixth studio album, Igor, which was released on May 17.
 Igor was met with widespread critical acclaim and debuted at number one on the US Billboard 200, becoming Tyler's first number-one album in the United States.
 The album also features the song "Earfquake", which peaked at number 13 on the Billboard Hot 100.
-On December 23, 2019, Okonma released two songs, "Best Interest", a song that did not make the cut of Igor that was released with a music video, and "Group B".
-Igor won the award for Best Rap Album at the 62nd Grammy Awards.
+On December 23, 2019, Tyler released two songs, "Best Interest", a song that did not make the cut of Igor that was released with a music video, and "Group B".